-1Credits | Semester IV
+Code:BTE24063 1Credits | Semester IV

-- Understand the different types of soil based on their formation mechanism. - Evaluate the stiffness of soil using shear strength parameters - Perform various laboratory experiments to determine moisture content, specific gravity - Perform field experiments to estimate the field density of the soil mass. - B. Course Outcomes: At the end of the course, students will be able to
+- Understand the different types of soil based on their formation mechanism. - Evaluate the stiffness of soil using shear strength parameters - Perform various laboratory experiments to determine moisture content, specific gravity - Perform field experiments to estimate the field density of the soil mass.

-[CO1]Understand the various phase diagrams and derive various phase relationships of the soil
+B. Course Outcomes: At the end of the course, students will be able to

-- [CO2] Classify any soils based on their particle size distribution and index properties - [CO3] Analytically calculate the effective permeability of anisotropic soil mass - [CO4] Evaluate ground settlements against time. - [CO5] Understand the significance of shear strength parameters in various geotechnical analyses
+[COI] Understand the various phase diagrams and derive various phase relationships of the soil [CO2] Classify any soils based on their particle size distribution and index properties [CO3] Calculate the effective permeability of anisotropic soil mass [CO4] Evaluate ground settlements against time.
+[CO5] Understand the significance of shear strength parameters in various geotechnical analyses

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 5

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 35

 Examination(ESE)

 Total 50

-Attendance A minimum of 75% Attendance e is required to be maintained by
+Attendance A minimum of 75% Attendan ce is required to be maintained by

-a student to be qualified for tak king up the End Semester
+a student to be qualified for ta a student to be qualified for taking up the End Semester

 examination.
 The allowance of examination.
 The allowance of 25% includes all types of leaves

-including medical leaves.
+including medical leaves. including medical leaves.